 The Komplete Kontrol A25 comes fitted with a sleek informative OLED display for intuitive, at-a-glance navigation.
 Our resident keyboardists were really blown away with its best-in-class, custom semi-weighted keybed.
 Rounding out the tactile side of things are eight touch-sensitive control knobs, and ergonomic pitch & mod wheels – giving you comprehensive control over all aspects of your performances.

 We were also really impressed with the sheer amount of software the Komplete Kontrol A25 came bundled with.
-With more than 6,700 sounds and 13 GB of content included, Native Instrument really gives you everything you need between starting your track to dropping it to the masses.
+With more than 6,700 sounds and 13 GB of content included, Native Instrument really gives you everything you need from starting your track to dropping it to the masses.

 Part pad controller, part control surface and a whole serving of finger-drumming fun, Akai Professional’s MPD226 is a retro throwback to the good ol’ days of the MPC.